sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 ## Customizations

+Not all customizations are supported in Windows 10 S. This section shows which customizations are supported, which customizations are not supported, and how to enable manufacturing mode that allows you to perform customizations in audit mode.

+### Supported customizations

 The following table shows customizations in Windows 10 S, the mechanism to deploy the customizations, and the environment where you can deploy the customizations.

-### Supported customizations

 | Customization or task                                               | Mechanism                            | Environment                |
 | ------------------------------------------------------------------- | ------------------------------------ | -------------------------- |